Persons with Persistent Multiple Barriers (PPMB)

 Ppmb FAQs:

-PPMB is a provincial program available through the Ministry of Social Development and Poverty Reduction that provides financial assistance to applicants who have long-term barriers to employment.
-Recipients on PPMB are exempt from searching for work.
-However, they are still encouraged to develop their independence with earnings exemptions provided by the Ministry.
+PPMB is a provincial program available through the Ministry of Social Development and Poverty Reduction that provides financial assistance to applicants who have long-term barriers to employment.ᅠ

 To be eligible for PPMB, an applicant must: